 Draco fought to keep his composure and not turn back around to cast an unforgivable on his ex-wife.
 "Pansy doesn't like anybody but herself, mate.
 You have never done a bad thing in your life."

-Zane nodded and wrapped his arms around Draco's neck.
+Zane nodded and wrapped his arms around his father's neck.
 "Can we go to the playground tomorrow?"

 As they reached Zane's bedroom, Draco shook his head.
-"Remember that I told you we were going to see your grandparents tomorrow?"
+"Do you remember I told you we were going to see your grandparents tomorrow?"

-"Gamma and Gampa?!"
-Zane said excitedly.
-"Are we going to see them for a long time?"
+"Gamma and Gampa?"
+Zane asked excitedly.
+"Are we gonna see them for a long time?"

-Draco smiled at the names Zane had bestowed upon Narcissa and Lucius back when he was a toddler and had some trouble pronouncing a few letters, including the letter 'r'.
+Draco smiled at the names Zane had bestowed upon Narcissa and Lucius when he was a toddler and hadn't quite developed all of his speech sounds.
 "We're going to stay with them while I buy us a new house to live in.
 One that's close to them so we can see them more often."